perfectsense/brightspot-tutorial/docs/tutorial/HelloBrightspotHeadless.md

 This tutorial will guide you through the steps to create a Brightspot application and React/Typescript application that communicate with each other over a Brightspot powered GraphQL API.

+**Before you begin, make sure you have checked out the `feature/graphql-react-typescript` branch of this repository.**

 Refer to the README at the root of the project for [running the Brightspot application with Docker](/README.md).
 Refer to the README in the grapqhl/react-typescript folder for [running the React application with Typescript](/graphql/react-typescript/README.md).

 ## Step 1: Launch a Site in Brightspot